Music is something that most of us enjoy daily, and while we appreciate its sound, we rarely think much about the instruments behind those sounds.

 There are nine different types of saxophones in the wind family.
 The average individual would likely recognize the baritone sax as the largest of the group, but this person would be mistaken.

-Actually, the larger instrument in the sax group is the subcontrabass saxophone.
-And if we’re going to be completely honest here, this instrument is a bit of a cheater to appear on our list.
+Actually, the larger instrument in the sax group is the subcontrabass saxophone, and if we’re going to be completely honest here, this instrument is a bit of a cheater to appear on our list.

-But today, you can find the subcontrabass tubax, which is the closest successful comparison.
+Today, though, you can find the subcontrabass tubax, which is the closest successful comparison.

 6. Hydraulophone

-It seems that musicians over the years have had quite a grand time creating larger, better, and more unique types of organs, which brings us to the hydraulophone.
+Musicians over the years have had quite a grand time creating larger, better, and more unique types of organs, which brings us to the hydraulophone.

-This particular organ is not only large but different, as it runs on water power.
 The hydraulophone is a dual-purpose creation.
 When someone is not playing it, it doubles as a beautiful water fountain.

 The intricate musical system works by redirecting water through jets to create musical sounds.
-It’s fun to play, listen to, and watch – all at the same time.
+It’s fun to play, listen to, and watch all at the same time.

 7. The Korean Five Meters Wide Drum